prernathakur0/FORM/README.md

 # FORM
 FORM VALIDATION USING REACT JS create react app
-Make a new file in scr named as Validation.js. write the code given . import this into App.js File.
+Make a new file in scr named as Validation.js. copy the code .
+Import this into App.js File.

-run the code : npm start in the terminal
+run the code : "npm start"  in the terminal